COLLECTING A NEW PUPPY/DOG

 For now you have to get your new friend home, you should have used your DAP spray in the car 20 mins previous.
 Any dog needs to be properly contained in the car for if you have an accident the increases in forces would be like having a baby rhino flying around in the car, not good for you or them.
 Keeping them in the hatch back or estate boot with a guard between will stop them coming through to the front but they will still fly around in the back.
 There are special dog harness that fit to the vehicles rears seat belt systems that allow the dog to move around while being safe in an accident.
 You can use a crate in the back hatch or estate boot etc, make sure these crates are large enough for the dog to stand in and turn around in and lay outstretched in, supply decent bedding for comfort and a water container of safe design and if possible try to secure the crate somehow.

-If this is to be the dogs first time in a crate or in the back etc you might have a battle on your hands (you might not), have some special treats handy to reward your dog for getting in the car/crate/harness, try not to get angry, keep the atmosphere jolly and normal if possible, you don’t want to give your new friend a phobia of the car from the start.
-If you have to travel for the first time with the dog on the back seat with someone with them then so be it, you can work on things later when you get home, for you really don’t want to push things to the extreme on the first go and end up giving them a lifelong phobia or fear.
+If this is to be the dogs first time in a crate or in the back etc you might have a battle on your hands (you might not), have some really special treats (little cubes of chicken, beef etc) handy to reward your dog for getting in the car/crate/harness, try not to get angry, keep the atmosphere jolly and normal if possible, you don’t want to give your new friend a phobia of the car from the start.
+If you have to travel for the first time with the dog on the back seat with someone with them then so be it, you can work on things later when you get home, for you really don’t want to push things to the extreme on the first go and end up giving them a real phobia or fear.
 Obviously I would only recommend safe travelling in a car with your dog but you have to be realistic for your first time and you need to get them home.
-However you do it make it as safe as possible.
+However you do it make it as safe and enjoyable for them as possible.

 Of course you might not be picking your new best friend up by vehicle so calmness and very slight jolliness is the order of the day when you pick them up and on the walk home, difficult I know, but try to make things as normal as possible for the dog during this time.
 Have some treats on you to reward good behaviour, don’t just hand them out willy nilly, use them to reward actual good behaviour on your walk home, you can however reward them periodically for being quiet and calm so they begin to associate good things with quiet calm behaviour, treat also for a good interaction with another dog, but always ensure the reward very quickly follows the good behaviour so they associate the reward with that behaviour and not something that happened later.